 Please answer all of the following questions for review.

-9. What are the three conservative arguments regarding censorship?
+14. What are the criticisms of the three conservative arguments in favor of censorship?

-10. What are the three liberal arguments regarding censorship?
+15. What are the criticisms of the three liberal arguments against censorship?

-11. As Lukianoff describes, how does FIRE define a “speech code”?
+16. According to Lukianoff, how does FIRE define “speech code”?

 Please select only one question for analysis from those below and answer it.